 The Capital One® QuicksilverOne® Cash Rewards Credit Card can either be a great standalone card with its 1.5 percent cash back and unique issuer and Platinum Mastercard® benefits or a credit-building card to get you started in the right direction, i.e. as a segue into higher-tier credit cards with greater rewards.
 Maybe for you, it's both!

-For average credit card users the QuicksilverOne® comes off as a steal because of its dual nature of offering you something back in your pocket as well as opportunities for your credit to climb the ladder.
+For average credit card users the QuicksilverOne® comes off as a steal because of its dual nature of offering you something back in your pocket as well as opportunities for your credit to climb the ladder as long as you use the card responsibly.
 If you can find the perfect balance between spending responsibly and utilizing the credit preserving tools the QuicksilverOne® has in store, could be a solid card choice for you.